-Type of school Who is the Who deals with complaints about Who is responsible for arranging/providing for an appeal Type of scriool authority? arrangements? against refusal of a place at the school?
+Type of school Who is the admission authority?
+Who deals with complaints about arrangements?
+Who is responsible for arranging/providing for an appeal against refusal of a place at the school?
 Community school LA Schools Adjudicator LA

 Legal framework

 This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following: